zolotas4/VersionControlLecture/README.md

 * If Git-Bash is installed you will see it in the results.
 Click the Git-Bash Terminal and you're ready to start (jump to section Configuration).

 * If not, then you need to install it.
 The link for download is at the [Official Git Website.](http://git-scm.com/downloads).
 Pick the Windows Operating system, download and follow the instalation instructions.
 However, due to the admin restrictions on these machines you may not be able to install it in your student folder.
 If this is the case for you, please let me know and I will ask support to figure this out for you so you can use it later on.
-Butunfortunately for this practical you need to switch to Linux to use Git.
+But unfortunately for this practical you need to switch to Linux to use Git.

 Configuration
 -----------------

 Once you have Git installed, open up your terminal.
-On Linux, this is whatever terminal you happen to use, on Windows this means launching 'Git Bash' from the Start Menu and or Mac the Terminal app.
+On Linux, this is whatever terminal you happen to use, on Windows this means launching 'Git Bash' from the Start Menu and on Mac the Terminal app.

 A big part of any version control system is enabling collaboration.
 For this reason Git needs to know your name and email, this is so that the people you